Jornada del Muerto: Trail

-The Jornada del Muerto trail was that part of the Camino Real which when traveling northward departed from the Rio Grande from the Paraje de Robledo, later the site of Fort Selden, just north of Las Cruces, New Mexico.
-It passed northward up through a gap, between the Selden Hills on the west and Doña Ana Mountains to the east, on to the plain of the Jornada.
-The last opportunity for filling water barrels and watering stock before passing farther north was from the Paraje de San Diego overlooking the Rio Grande five leagues beyond Robledo and a half league from the River.
+The Jornada del Muerto trail was part of the Camino Real which reached from Mexico City to the Spanish colonies in New Mexico.
+The Jornada trail departed from the Rio Grande from the Paraje de Robledo, later the site of Fort Selden, just north of Las Cruces, New Mexico.
+It continued northward through a gap, between the Selden Hills on the west and Doña Ana Mountains to the east, on to the plain of the Jornada.
+The last opportunity for filling water barrels and watering stock before continuing farther north was from the Paraje de San Diego overlooking the Rio Grande five leagues beyond Robledo and one-half league from the River.

 The next intermittent water was at Paraje del Perrillo near where the trail passes Point of Rocks which is the southernmost point of the closed Jornada basin.
 The trail heads basically north through mesquite scrub land to another small intermittent watering place, La Cruz de Alemán, named for a fugitive German merchant who died of thirst there in the 1670s, at a time when it had no water.
 At that site there are now buildings of the Bar Cross Ranch built on the site of the original settlement in the Jornada del Muerto, the Aleman Ranch, established in 1867.

 Further north the trail crosses a number of small ephemeral lake beds the Jornada Lakes, on the way to Engle Lake then known as the Laguna del Muerto.
 When water was not found in the Laguna del Muerto it could be found to the west at the Ojo del Muerto, a spring in Cañon del Muerto in the southern Fra Cristobal Range nearby to the southeast of the later site of Fort McRae that operated from 1863 to 1876.

 At the upper end of the basin the trail was squeezed into the Lava Gate between the Fra Cristóbal Range and the Jornada del Muerto Volcano lava fields.
 The waterless portion of the trail ends at Paraje de Fray Cristóbal on the Rio Grande, but the trail continued north along the river for five leagues, across a small portion of the Jornada del Muerto Volcano lava fields, which originally reached across the Rio Grande.
 This large lava field has a very rough surface, making travel across it very difficult.
 This portion of the trail reached the paraje del Contadero along the Rio Grande south of the Mesa del Contadero.
 It then passed one of two ways around the Mesa, along the river or over the hills to its east, to a paraje and fords of the Rio Grande known as Val Verde from the 1780s.
 An extremely large Spanish rancho was later established and a large hacienda was built at the crossing at Val Verde in the early 1820s.
 However it was abandoned soon after under the pressure of Apache raids and attacks by 1826.